Click on the sliders below to find details on each step.

 How?
 In order to be able to access the application for the preparation and submission of the project proposal you must create an account in ECAS (European Commission Authentication Service).
 For this purpose follow the directions in this link.

-Step 3: Register your proposal in the Participant Portal Submission Service
+Step 3: Register your proposal in the Funding & Tenders Submission Service

 Who?
 Experienced Researcher

 How?
-Log into the participant portal using your ECAS account credentials.
+Log into the Funding & Tenders Opportunities portal using your ECAS account credentials.
 Then, follow this link and click on the button "START SUBMISSION" corresponding to the type of action you intend to apply for (see Step 0).
-Once on the website, download the MSCA's official proposal templates.
-Then proceed to the proposal registration.
-Get detailed directions following this link.
+Now a disclaimer should appear.
+Accept the conditions and a new window will open in the browser*.
+In this new screen are available the official templates to write your proposal, download them.
+Afterwards, continue registering the proposal in the EC system.
+Get detailed directions following this link

 In order to register your proposal you will need the following information:

 - In the field "Your role", select "Researcher".